 Do You Need Winter Tires Even if You Have AWD?

-Going up or down a snowy hill, even with an all-wheel-drive system can still prove to be dangerous.
+Going up or down a snowy hill, even with an all-wheel-drive system, can be dangerous.
 A set of winter tires provides the grip necessary to drive safely in any situation involving snow and ice.

 Winter tires are a completely different breed of rubber compared to all-season and performance tires.
-Winter tires use materials like silica that are more pliable at frigid temperatures which is critical.
+Winter tires use materials like silica that are more pliable at frigid temperatures, which is critical.
 The tread of a tire needs to hug the road surface in order to provide maximum grip.
 Silica is also hard and abrasive, and the tiny fibers make thousands of tiny surfaces that create gripping friction not just on ice, but cold, dry road surfaces as well.

-Winter tires also have knobbier and more aggressive tread, which help with traction too.
+Winter tires also have knobbier and more aggressive tread, which helps with traction, too.
 Snow grips to snow, and having a way to grip the snow while dispelling water improves grip.

 We are committed to finding, researching, and recommending the best products.
 We earn commissions from purchases you make using the retail links in our product reviews.
 Learn more about how this works.